 Independent insurance policies should be considered when it comes to shipping very expensive, one-of-a-kind items.

 What do you do if someone steals your package?

-When a package appears to be stolen, it is always important to contact the courier and report to the seller before any further action.
-Often, the missing package will be the result of a lack of communication during the delivery, and even in the event of theft, the seller may choose to refund you or replace your package anyway.
+When a package appears to be stolen, it is always important to contact the courier and report to the seller.
+Often, the missing package will be the result of miscommunication during the delivery.